multi-objective/moocore/python/doc/source/reference/functions.metrics.rst

 \mathbb{R}^m` with respect to a reference point :math:`\vec{r} \in \mathbb{R}^m` is the volume of the region dominated by the set and bounded by the reference point :cite:p:`ZitThi1998ppsn`.
-Points in :math:`A` that do not strictly dominated :math:`\vec{r}` do not contribute to the hypervolume value, thus, ideally, the reference point must be strictly dominated by all points in the true Pareto front.
+Points in :math:`A` that do not strictly dominate :math:`\vec{r}` do not contribute to the hypervolume value, thus, ideally, the reference point must be strictly dominated by all points in the true Pareto front.

-More precisely, the hypervolume is the Lebesgue integral of the union of axis-aligned hyperrectangles
+More precisely, the hypervolume is the `Lebesgue measure <https://en.wikipedia.org/wiki/Lebesgue_measure>`_ of the union of axis-aligned hyperrectangles
 (`orthotopes <https://en.wikipedia.org/wiki/Hyperrectangle>`_), where each hyperrectangle is defined by one point from :math:`\vec{a} \in A` and the